Infisign Showcases Successful Interoperability for Verifiable Credential Issuance and Verification

 About Infisign

 Infisign specializes in Identity and Access Management solutions, focusing on Zero Trust Protocols and Zero Knowledge Proofs for passwordless authentication.
-The company provides Single Sign-On (SSO), Passwordless, and Privileged Access Management (PAM) capabilities, and a comprehensive solution for employee lifecycle management.
+The company provides Single Sign-On (SSO), Passwordless, and Privileged Access Management (PAM) capabilities.
+It also offers a comprehensive solution for managing an organization's employee lifecycle through Infisign Lifecycle Management.

+Recently, Infisign showcased its expertise in OpenID for Verifiable Credential Issuance (OIDC4VCI) and Presentation (OIDC4VP), enabling it to issue and verify W3C VCs to any wallet seamlessly.

 For more information, please visit www.infisign.io